mattrussell2/gradescope-autograder/README.md

 That should be enough to get you up and running!
 Please feel free to contact me with any questions you have, and/or any bugs, feature requests, etc. you find.
 Thanks!

 # TODOS
-* Currently, the `max_ram` setting doesn't actually limit the amount of ram a test can use.
-Looks like the os might kill the entire test harness if a given processes causes excessive memory use.
-Have added a `MAX_V_MEMORY` variable at the top of `bin/autograde.py`, along with a fn which will set the max memory available for the processes; this is not yet tested, though.
-TODO: test and document the functionality properly, and tweak the usage so that the setting can be tweaked in the `.toml` file - idea: this should likely be a 'global-only' setting??
+* The `max_ram` setting doesn't actually limit the amount of ram a test can use - it only verifies that a student's code uses less than the `max_ram` amount.
+It looks like the os might kill the entire test harness if a given processes has excessive memory use; added a `MAX_V_MEMORY` variable at the top of `bin/autograde.py`, along with a fn which will set the max memory available for the processes.
+TODO: document the functionality properly, and make it so the value can be tweaked in the `.toml` file.
+(Note: this should likely be a 'global-only' setting)
-* Currently the `timeout` time is being handled by calling the `timeout` function - there is the possibility of using a `timeout` parameter in the `subprocess.run` call -- in some ways, I like it as-is (no `try-catch` needed), but maybe will change.
-TODO: determine whether to update this setting or not.
-* Since start of 2022uc, have added bits and pieces here and there...some general cleanup/maintenance of the code is called for.
+* Update the funcationality of `bin/autograde.py` so that if a grader is re-running tests, we don't nuke the entire build folder, but intelligently load the data from alread-run tests.
+Also, need to verify that the various filter, etc. options work as expected.

 # Changelog
 ## [1.1.1] - 2022-6-20